 Our risk willingness depends upon the specific category of risk:

 In Novo Nordisk, management teams in all organisational areas are responsible for continuous identification, assessment, and mitigation of risks.
 All areas have procedures and infrastructure to ensure successful management and reporting of risks, with dedicated local risk coordinators facilitating the process and providing advice and training.
 This setup allows us to respond timely to risks, and ensures that the Risk Management Board receives a comprehensive overview of risks.

-All assessments of risk take into account the likelihood of an event and its potential impact on the business.
+Each quarter, management teams are required to report to the Risk Office their most significant risks, along with assessments and an overview of implemented mitigations and next milestones (see Figure 1).
+All risk assessments take into account the likelihood of an event and its potential impact on the business.
 Impact is quantified and assessed in terms of potential financial loss or reputational damage.
 Risks are assessed both as gross risk and net risk.
 The assessment of gross risk assumes that no mitigating actions have been implemented, whereas net risk assessment takes into account mitigation actions and their anticipated effect.